 Applications open for NIHR School for Primary Care Research funded summer internships

-We have three exciting 4-week internship opportunities for UK undergraduates from medicine or other disciplines who are interested in primary care research this summer.
+We have two exciting summer 2022 internship opportunities for UK undergraduates from medicine, allied health professions or other disciplines who are interested in primary care research.
 These are a fantastic opportunity to get hands-on experience conducting primary care research with experts in the field.

 The Centre for Academic Primary Care at the University of Bristol is a leading centre for primary care research and teaching in the UK, and one of nine centres that form the NIHR School for Primary Care Research.
 We are part of Bristol Medical School, an internationally recognised centre of excellence for population health sciences research and teaching.

 To apply for a CAPC internship, please complete the Summer internships 2022 - application form (Office document, 15kB) and return it to the lead supervisor (see project details below for contacts).
 Please share the details with anyone you think might be interested.

 Project 1: Exploring general practice readiness for implementing a trauma-informed approach: a document analysis of health policies